mcci-catena/docker-iot-dashboard/README.md

 Node-RED installs with several example flows that reads data from test nodes and stores the data in InfluxDB.
 Import the example from Menu > Import > Library, and then edit both the TTN connection (on the left) and the InfluxDB connection (on the right).

-This prototype still requires that you set up the database and the grafana dashboards manually, but we hope to add a reasonable set of initial files in the next release.
+This version requires that you set up the database and the grafana dashboards manually, but we hope to add a reasonable set of initial files in the next release.

 ## Acknowledgements
 This builds on work done by Johan Stokking of [The Things Network](www.thethingsnetwork.org) for the staging environment.
 Additional adaptation done by Terry Moore of [MCCI](www.mcci.com).